 With any profession that requires a lot of driving, especially late at night, some interaction with local law enforcement will take place.
 Be polite, use common sense, be professional, don’t take any shit but don’t create any bigger problems either.

 One of the major differences between working as an employee and working for myself is the use of my car.
 When I worked out of a central office, going to work meant driving there, then using the company truck to drive to the outlaying studio or transmitter site locations.
 Now that I work for myself, I drive either my personal vehicle or the truck that belongs to my company.

-The problem with these vehicles is the expense in operating them.
-I generally try not to take gas payments from the company I work for, as I am not an employee of that company, I’d rather take the mileage write off.
-Still, there are times, especially at the end of the month, when I am filling up the pick up truck and watching the gas pump turn over the $100.00 mark, that I have to cringe.
+The problem with these vehicles is the expense of operating them.
+I generally try not to take gas payments from the company I work for, as I am not an employee of that company, I’d rather take the mileage write-off.
+Still, there are times, especially at the end of the month, when I am filling up the pickup truck and watching the gas pump turn over the $100.00 mark, that I have to cringe.

 Perhaps the next personal vehicle will be something more fuel efficient, like a Toyota Yaris hatchback.
 They look pretty reliable and get good gas mileage.
 If I need to take the big truck, I still have it.
 I have just three concerns:

-That being said, it would be awfully nice getting 36 miles per gallon…
+That being said, it would be awfully nice to get 36 miles per gallon…

 Inside radio seems to be hitting its stride, the latest story about a survey they took hits the nail squarely on the head.
-Of the survey takers, 74% say that radio is off the rails.
-According the Inside Radio, 854 surveys were completed.
+Of the survey takers, 74% say that the radio is off the rails.
+According to Inside Radio, 854 surveys were completed.

 Granted, most readers of Inside Radio likely work in the industry.
 The Recession (on which all bad things seem to be blamed) has cast a pall over the working environment in most radio stations, especially those owned by the big three.
 If anything, this survey is a good inside look at how radio station employees feel.